-Concurrency & The Actor Model
+Concurrency & The Agentic Process Model

 This model makes multi-agent systems composable, fault-tolerant, and scalable by construction.